junyuchen245/PCA_eigenfaces_MATLAB/README.md

 # Faces detection with Principal Component Analysis (Eigenfaces)
-This is a short implementation of Eigenfaces in:
+This is a short implementation of the Eigenfaces in:

 <a href="https://www.osapublishing.org/josaa/abstract.cfm?uri=josaa-4-3-519">L. Sirovich and M. Kirby, "Low-dimensional procedure for the characterization of human faces," J. Opt.
 Soc.
 Am.
 A 4, 519-524 (1987).</a>